amida-tech/orange-api/docs/src/medications.md

     + quantity (integer, optional) - number of medication in each 'pack'
     + type (string, optional) - legal medication type: e.g., `"OTC"`
     + brand (string, optional) - brand name of medication
+    + origin (string, optional)

+        Optional string containing the source the medication data came from.
+Suggested use case would be to store either `"manual"` or `"imported"` in this field for each medication, although note that no backend API validation is done of this field so any string value can be set.
     + schedule (dictionary, optional) - a schedule datum in the form described above
     + access_prime (string, optional)